Revlotianize/Revenue-Management/README.md

-This is a revenue management App in which, a group can write it's expense and calculate how much one has to give to another person.
+This is a simple react app for revenue management App in which, a group can write it's expense and calculate how much one has to give to another person, with complete crud operations.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts